-Section 5.7 - Surety
+Section 5.8 - Surety

-a.
-Prior to commencing Earth Removal operations, the applicant shall post with the treasurer of the Town of Sutton proper Surety in such form and amount and with such Sureties as determined by the Board to be sufficient to guarantee compliance with the terms and conditions of the permit and any amendments thereto.
+- a.
+Prior to commencing Earth Removal operations, the applicant shall post with the treasurer of the Town of Sutton proper Surety in such form and amount and with such sureties as determined by the Board to be sufficient to guarantee compliance with the terms and conditions of the permit and any amendments thereto.
 The purpose of the Surety is to assure that funds are available to the Town to comply with this Bylaw and to complete restoration.

-b.
+The Board may waive this requirement at its discretion. - b.
 The Surety shall not be released until (1) the owner's surveyor or engineer has filed with the Board an "as built" plan and has certified that the restoration has been completed in compliance with the permit and the plans, and (2) the final plans and site have been reviewed by the Board's Agent and signed off by the Board.
 Outstanding fees and or penalties owed to the Town shall be paid in full prior to the release of the Surety.

-Section 5.8 - Permit Expiration and Renewals
+Section 5.9 - Permit Expiration and Renewals